 Human feasibility was also tested.
 In a small trial of 27 volunteers, dental picks coated with fluorescent dye were used to floss the gums.
 Around 60% of the dye reached the gingival sulcus, indicating effective delivery.
 Notably, most participants expressed openness to the method and even preferred it over traditional injections.

-Although this technique is still in its early stages, it shows enormous potential for revolutionising vaccination strategies, particularly in settings with limited access to syringes or cold chain infrastructure.
-Experts, such as Prof. William Giannobile at Harvard, have praised the ingenuity of the approach, although they urge caution until larger clinical trials are conducted.
-Particularly, there is a need to explore the impact of variable gum health, given the global prevalence of periodontal disease.
+Although this technique is still in its early stages, it shows enormous potential to revolutionise vaccination strategies, particularly in settings with limited access to syringes or cold-chain infrastructure.
+Experts, such as Prof. William Giannobile at Harvard, have praised the approach's ingenuity, though they urge caution until larger clinical trials are conducted.
+Particularly, there is a need to explore the impact of variable periodontal health, given the global prevalence of periodontal disease.

 For dentistry, the implications are exciting.
-Imagine patients receiving vaccinations as part of routine dental visits—a seamless integration of preventive oral and systemic health.
+Imagine patients receiving vaccinations during routine dental visits—a seamless integration of preventive oral and systemic health care.

 This floss-based method may be the start of a new era in needle-free immunisation.
 As researchers continue to refine the technology, the dental profession could be poised to play a pivotal role in global health beyond the mouth.